RocketChat/rocketchat.github.io/legal/cloud/terms.md

 **Email and Rocket.Chat Messages**

-Except as otherwise set forth herein, all notices under the Customer Terms will be by email, although we may instead choose to provide notice to Users through the Services (e.g., a bot notification).
+Except as otherwise set forth herein, all notices under the Customer Terms will be by email, although we may instead choose to provide notice to Customers through the Services (e.g., a bot notification).
 Notices to Rocket.Chat should be sent to contact@rocket.chat.
 A notice will be deemed to have been duly given (a) the day after it is sent, in the case of a notice sent through email; and (b) the same day, in the case of a notice sent through the Services.

 **Privacy Policy**